itzTanzim76/Python-Face-Detection-using-LBPH-model/README.md

 4. The camera will popup and will take pictures of you based on the parameters set.
 By default, it takes 125 pictures.
-5. After collection of pictures in complete, the LBPH will store the data in “model” folder, in an yml and json format.
+5. After collection of pictures is completed, the LBPH will train and store the data in “model” folder, in an yml and json format.
 6. Now use the pic_password.py code and run the code.
 7. The terminal will again ask for argument and bash the following code in the terminal python pic_password.py --user "USER NAME" --cam 0